 After you have determined that your draft is a good fit for your target journal, make sure that you convey this in your cover letter and abstract.
 For example, if a journal wants research that has policy implications, you should make sure to include some discussion about how your research could influence policy.
 Now you can see why it can sometimes be helpful to choose a handful of similar journals and keep them in mind as you start writing your manuscript!

-And before submitting your manuscript to journal editors, don’t forget to receive manuscript editing to improve the clarity of your work and fix any errors in grammar, punctuation, and formatting.
+And before submitting your manuscript to journal editors, don’t forget to receive proofreading services, including manuscript editing or paper editing, to improve the clarity of your work and fix any errors in grammar, punctuation, and formatting.

 You can also find these resources plus information about the journal submission process in our FREE downloadable e-book: Research Writing and Journal Publication E-Book.